-Six years ago I completed the NHS – IAPT (Improved Access to Psychological Therapies) post graduate diploma in cognitive behaviour therapy and have been working in the NHS and prisons with people who need help overcoming anxiety and depression and also with people with severe and enduring mental health problems.
-I also run regular weight management and coping with life after cancer workshops.
+Ten years ago I completed the NHS – IAPT (Improved Access to Psychological Therapies) post graduate diploma in cognitive behaviour therapy and have been working in the NHS and prisons with people who need help overcoming anxiety and depression and also with people with severe and enduring mental health problems.

 I have just completed a research project on mind-body healing in the Department of Primary Medical Care at Southampton University.

-I am registered with the Nursing and Midwifery Council (NMC) and am accredited as a cognitive behavioural psychotherapist with the BABCP.
-I am bound by the ethical code of conduct of both of these regulatory bodies.
+I am accredited as a cognitive behavioural psychotherapist and supervisor with the BABCP and also as an EMDR practitioner.
+I am bound by the ethical code of conduct of the BABCP and NMC.